contao/docs/docs/manual/article-management/content-elements.en.md

 ## Gallery

 The content element "Picture gallery" adds a picture gallery to the article, i.e. a collection of several thumbnails that are listed in a list and are enlarged when clicked.
-If there are a lot of images, the gallery can be spread over several pages.
+With so many images, the gallery can be spread over several pages.

 ![The picture gallery in the frontend](/de/article-management/images/de/die-bildergalerie-im-frontend.png?classes=shadow)

-**Source files:** Here you select one or more folders or files to be included in the image gallery.
-If you select a folder, Contao automatically transfers all images contained in the folder to the gallery.
-You can rearrange the images by dragging them.
+**Source files:** Here you can select one or more folders or files to be included in the gallery.
+If you select a folder, Contao will automatically add all images in the folder to the gallery.
+You can rearrange the individual images by dragging them.

-**Sort by:** Here you select the sort order.
+**Sort by:** Here you can choose the sort order.
 The following sort orders are available:

-- Individual sequence
+- Individual order
 - File name (ascending)
 - File name (descending)
 - Date (ascending)